silverstee1/KunaiGC-Wiki/ProgramCPLD.md

  ## RaspberryPi Setup for programming the CPLD:
-Install Rasbian OS with the Raspberry Pi Imager, setup SSH, setup WiFi, setup the user einrichten e.g.
+Install Rasbian OS with the Raspberry Pi Imager, setup SSH, setup WiFi, setup the user e.g.

 - **User: pi**